sueszli/blog/choosing a programming language.md

 _c++_

 - popularity:
-     - the most popular languages for systems programming. preferred over c (unless you're working on embedded systems or writing a kernel or a bootloader, where you just need a single level of abstraction over assembly). huge ecosystem with cuda, opencl, vulkan, opengl, directx, sdl, qt, boost, eigen, tensorflow, pytorch, etc.
+     - the most popular languages for systems programming. preferred over c (unless you're working on embedded systems or writing a kernel or a bootloader, where you just need a single level of abstraction over assembly).
+     - huge ecosystem with cuda, opencl, vulkan, opengl, directx, sdl, qt, boost, eigen, tensorflow, pytorch, etc. → very important for data and graphics people.
-     - hard to write safe code in using smart pointers and RAII.
+     - hard to write safe code in using smart pointers and RAII. not ideal for networked systems.
 - performance:
      - close to zero overhead.